 - Teaching is good.
-Staff skilfully interact with children to encourage their imaginations and extend and challenge their play and learning.
-This means that children make sustained progress over time. - Children are happy, confident and secure because staff sensitively settle children into the pre-school and build positive relationships with them.
-Safeguarding children is given top priority to promote their safety and welfare. - Staff establish strong and trusting partnerships with parents.
-They work closely with parents to support children's individual care, development and learning needs. - Staff are positive role models.
-They are consistent in how they deal with behaviour management.
-Consequently, children learn how to behave and play well alongside their friends. - The pre-school's staff team are committed and dedicated to the continual improvement of the provision.
-They are constantly reflecting on and improving their practice, therefore, striving to always provide the best care and education for the children.
+Staff skillfully interact with children to encourage their imaginations and extend and challenge their play and learning.
+This means that children make sustained progress over time. - Children are happy, confident and secure because staff build positive relationships with them. - Staff establish strong and trusting partnerships with parents.
+They work closely with parents and other professionals to support children's individual care, development and learning needs. - Children are safe in the nursery because arrangements for safeguarding are robust and is given top priority.